P. H. Matthews: Biography

+Matthews married Euphemia "Phemie" Suckling at St Andrew's Church in Christchurch on 21 August 1929.
+His wife was from Tai Tapu outside of Christchurch.
+The reception was held at the Masonic Hall in Gloucester Street.

-Matthews had been a broadcasting technician and unionist in Auckland; he was first president (1934) of the Radio Workers Union and worker’s representative on the Arbitration Court.
+Matthews had been a broadcasting technician and unionist in Auckland; he was first president (1934) of the Radio Workers Union and worker's representative on the Arbitration Court.
 He was also a local activist in Orakei, and had been in the Labour Party for many years until he resigned in 1939.